PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README_train.md

 ## Usage

 After installing all the above required dependencies and downloading the demo dataset, you can have a try with running `gpu_train.sh`.
 We provide different training modes in one script, which includes intial training and finetune on `single node, 1 GPU`, `single node, 8 GPUs` and `multiple nodes, multiple GPUs`.
-The details of each parameters are included in the script `gpu_train.sh`.
+Note that you need to set `PADDLE_MASTER="xxx.xxx.xxx.xxx:port"` according to your network environment.
+The details of each parameter are included in the script `gpu_train.sh`.

 ```bash
 sh gpu_train.sh [demo_initial_N1C1, demo_finetune_N1C1, demo_initial_N1C8, demo_finetune_N1C8, demo_initial_N8C64, demo_finetune_N8C64]